Han Zhang

 Assistant Professor

 I am a political sociologist and computational social scientist.
-My research examines how digital surveillance technologies—such as street cameras, social media monitoring, and algorithmic systems—shape political behavior.
-I focus especially on how surveillance influences protest, compliance, and perceptions of state control.
-Methodologically, I combine computer vision, causal inference, and experimental design to analyze large-scale visual data, including street-view imagery and social media content.
+My research examines how digital surveillance technologies—such as street cameras, facial recognition, and algorithmic systems—strengthen state capacity and alter state–society relations.
+In particular, I focus on how government surveillance influences collective action and social movements, bureaucratic behavior, and citizens’ perceptions of state control.

 Feel free to send me an email with your CV if you are interested in working with me.